 In the left column navigation, mouse over the “Settings” link and click the “Permalinks” link.

-2. Select the Permalink You Want to Use
+Step 2: Select the Custom Permalinks You Want to Use in WordPress

 In the “Common Settings” section, you can see that the default permalink setting is “Day and name.”
 That’s what gives us the ggexample.com/2020/08/31/hello-world/ permalink.